suites-dev/docs.suites.dev/docs/overview/problems-solved.md

 Tests that are too focused on implementation details often break during routine refactoring, even when the behavior of the system remains the same.
 This leads to unnecessary maintenance work and can discourage refactoring altogether.

 **Suites Solution:** ✅
 Suites encourages focusing on behavior rather than implementation details.
 By making it easy to test outcomes rather than interactions, Suites helps create tests that are resilient to refactoring while still providing strong verification.
+Adhering to principles like the [Single Responsibility Principle and clear API design](../developer-guide/design-for-testability/unit-clarity-responsibility.md), and ensuring you [don't expose internals](../developer-guide/design-for-testability/defensive-coding-maintenance.md#don-t-expose-internals), further enhances this resilience.

 ### 5. Difficulty Scaling Testing Efforts 📈